Laziness: Literary

-Laziness in American literature is figured as a fundamental problem with social and spiritual consequences.
+Laziness in American literature is highlighted as a fundamental problem with social and spiritual consequences.
 In 1612 John Smith in his A Map of Virginia is seen using a jeremiad to address idleness.
 In the 1750s this sort of advocating reached its apex in literature.
 David Bertelson in The Lazy South (1767) expressed this as a substitution of "spiritual industry" over "patriotic industry".
 Writers like William Byrd went to a great extent and censured North Carolina as land of lubbers.
 Thomas Jefferson in his Notes on the State of Virginia (1785) acknowledges a small portion of the people have only seen labor and identifies the cause of this indolence to the rise of "slave-holding" society.
 Jefferson raised his concerns what this deleterious system will bring to the economic system.
 Later by the 1800s the rise of Romanticism changed attitudes of the society, values of work were re-written; stigmatization of idleness was overthrown with glamorous notions.
 John Pendleton Kennedy was a prominent writer in romanticizing sloth and slavery: in Swallow Barn (1832) he equated idleness and its flow as living in oneness with nature.
 Mark Twain in The Adventures of Huckleberry Finn (1885) contrasts realist and romantic perspective of "laziness" and calls attention to the essential convention of aimlessness and transcendence that connects the character.

-In 20th century the poor whites were portrayed in the grotesque caricatures of early southern laziness.
+In the 20th century the poor whites were portrayed in the grotesque caricatures of early southern laziness.
 In Flannery O'Connor's Wise Blood (1952) and Good Country People (1955) she depicts spiritual backwardness as the cause for disinclination to work.
 The lack of any social function which could be valued equally with a luxurious lifestyle was closely portrayed through lives of displaced aristocrats and their indolence.
 Jason Compson, Robert Penn Warren and William Styron were some of the writers who explored this perspective.
 The lack of meaningful work was defined as a void which aristocrats needed to fill with pompous culture; Walker Percy is a writer who has thoroughly mined the subject.
 Percy's characters are often exposed to the emptiness (spiritual sloth) of contemporary life, and come to rectify it with renewed spiritual resources.